Stories

 There is a lot to be said for going someplace pleasant but dull in order clear out your head and relax.
 So, that's what we did.

-How I discovered spirituality on a mountain in Lichtenstein (October 2017)
+How I discovered spirituality on a Liechtenstein mountain (October 2017)

 While in Liechtenstein on business, I decided to walk up a mountain.
 I had no idea it would be a spiritual experience.